 Anti-itch – Unfortunately, Atopic Dermatitis (AD) causes itchy and dry skin.
-With receptors in the skin that interact with cannabinoids, many AD sufferers are turning to topical CBD products to treat their itchy skin.
+With receptors in the skin that interact with cannabinoids, many AD sufferers turn to topical CBD products to treat their itchy skin.

-Histamine – Recent research has found that when molecules interact with the endocannabinoid system mast cell activation is inhibited.
+Histamine – Recent research has found that mast cell activation is inhibited when molecules interact with the endocannabinoid system.
 This is important for eczema sufferers as it stops these mast cells from activating and releasing histamine.

 Inflammation – As a natural anti-inflammatory, CBD is the ideal supplement for eczema sufferers who want to reduce inflammation.